 Section 8.
 Gates Gates should be constructed with a minimum of 60" from the top of the gate to the ground and a minimum width of 4'0".
-Any material is satisfactory, but pipe, as illustrated is long-lasting and wil\l not tip or sag due to cross brace at the bottom overs due to the danger of a shoe catching in the wire.
-MATER HOLE Section 10.
+Any material is satisfactory, but pipe, as illustrated is long-lasting and wil\l not tip or sag due to cross brace at the bottom.
+LOCS SINGLE POLL JUNP POLES JUNP POLES JUNP POLES Section 9.
+Walk Overs May be constructed from a large variety of objects.
+Single Walk Overs may be a maximum of 16" in height.
+Multiple combinations, maximum height 10", minimum width 20" between poles.
+In multiple combinations rolling poles should not be used.
+Hay bales are unsatisfactory as walk

+1 overs due to the danger of a shoe catching in the wire.
+WATER HOLE Section 10.
 Walk Throughs Water pits, etc., should enable a horse to go through without injury.
 Placement of boulders and other hidden objects beneath the surface are not desirable.
 Section 11.
 Back-Throughs Minimum width between elements to be 28" for poles on the ground and 30" for poles elevated.
 Barrels or drums minimum width 32" and 34" standards.
 Hay bales are not desirable due to the danger of catching a shoe in the wire.
-AND PACES BY THE STATES PACES AND PACES AND PACES AND PACES AND PACES Section 12.
+AND PALES Section 12.
 Jumps Jumps may be taken singularly or in combination.
 Riders must be mounted on their horse to go over a jump.
 A. Maximum height - 24" B. In all cases at least 4' wide C. Combination jumps should be set to accommodate horse's stride.
 (For instance, the measured distance base to base divisible by 6'.)